Facelift Recovery Timeline: What to Expect

 Learn More about Facelift Recovery

-For more information about facelift surgery and recovery, or to discuss other facial rejuvenation treatments, we invite you to schedule a consultation with Dr. Eliopoulos.
+For more information about facelift surgery and recovery, or to discuss other facial rejuvenation treatments, we invite you to schedule a consultation with Boston and Chelmsford plastic surgeon Dr. Eliopoulos at the Center for Plastic Surgery.